reiryuki/Large-Heap-Fix-Magisk-Module/README.md

 # Large Heap Fix Magisk Module

 ## Descriptions
-- Fixes force closes in apps which uses largeHeap="true" (like game apps and music/video streaming apps) caused by low dalvik.vm.heapsize and dalvik.vm.heapgrowthlimit settings
+- Fixes force closes in apps which using largeHeap="true" (like game apps and music/video streaming apps) caused by low dalvik.vm.heapsize and dalvik.vm.heapgrowthlimit settings
 - Resets dalvik.vm.heapsize to 512m and dalvik.vm.heapgrowthlimit to 256m.
 You can check in Termux/Terminal `su -c getprop dalvik.vm.heapsize` and `su -c getprop dalvik.vm.heapgrowthlimit`.
 If the result values are lower, then you may need this module.

 ## Requirements